Poet, blogger, college professor, literature, and film enthusiast. Excited about critical and creative writing. Pursuing a Ph.D. in English.

 “Flight was useless, for in the dark the tiger would be more sure-footed than Baldeo and would soon be upon him from behind.
 Baldeo stood with his back to the signal –post, motionless staring at the great brute moving rapidly towards him.”

 Despite knowing that it was pointless to run, Baldeo never gave up but fought till his last breath with his trusted axe.
 He was able to wound the tiger so much that it failed to get off the tracks and was run down by the train.
 It might appear to modern readers that calling Baldeo a hero because he killed a tiger is not fair.
 However, they have to understand the contexts and conditions under which Baldeo acted.
-The tiger had turned into a man-eater and its death ensured safety of the entire village.
+The tiger had turned into a man-eater and its death ensured the safety of the entire village.
 Moreover, Baldeo is not a hero because he killed a tiger, he is a hero because he chose to fight, even when the odds were so heavily against him.

 Baldeo’s heroism is the heroism of a common man, struggling against forces far greater than him, and yet not losing faith in himself.
-Baldeo’s heroism is more universal that it appears from a cursory reading.
+Baldeo’s heroism is more universal than it appears from a cursory reading.
 His heroism is not restricted to one single act but is reflected even across generations.
 Baldeo dies, but his brave spirit lived on in his son who took up the same profession, with the same courage and zeal: “There was nothing to be afraid of – his father had killed the tiger, the forest gods were pleased; and besides, he had the axe with him, his father’s axe, and he now knew to use it.”
 Tembu became the railway watchman, for the same reasons and compulsions that his father had, but his father’s heroic actions had a positive influence on the way he looked at life from then onwards.

 © 2017 Monami